-Sneak Peek: Black Friday and Write Practice Wednesday Gifts for Writers
+Black Friday and Write Practice Wednesday Gifts for Writers

 The Writer’s Library Package

-Over the last few years, we’ve written a bunch of books, guides, and digital downloads to help writers grow.
-We’ve covered topics like how to get started as a writer, how to write and publish a short story, how to write a book, and everything you need to build your career as an author.

-And on Write Practice Wednesday, you can purchase our entire library for just $20.
+Purchase our entire library for just $20.

 Many of our books are available for purchase on Amazon.
 All together, they cost $35.
 That’s a 43% discount on our books alone.

-Note: UPDATE: Below, we’ve compiled a list of some of the best Black Friday deals for writers we’ve seen.
-Check them out and take note of our special gift we’re offering!